-Why couldn’t I say, when I was served my sentence and pronounced guilty, “Dearie, May I be allowed to feel the same about you?
-Can you promise me that, you didn’t even think about another paramour?”
+Why couldn’t I say, when I was served my sentence and pronounced guilty, “Raghav, May I be allowed to ask you the same question?
+Can you honestly promise me that, you didn’t think about another paramour, even for a second?”

+Those searing questions stayed put, buried deep inside and all I was left, was this gnawing ache.
 Was that due to the conditioning of generations of us – ‘the so-called fairer sex’?
-To accept and to endure without any questions asked?
+To accept and to endure, without any questions asked?
 Did I do myself any favor by staying silent?

-I heard some of the staff wondering, if I could cope with the harsh jungles.
+As I looked around my palatial quarters, the gilded cage of righteousness, I heard some of the staff wondering, if I could cope with the harsh jungles.
+Especially in my present condition.
 Would those be more constricting than these opulent, uncaring walls?

 Soon, it was time to go.
-I searched for the same affection that I carried in my heart, in His eyes.
+I searched for the same affection that I carried in my heart, in Raghav’s eyes.
 I barely found any.

-I then surveyed around, took a deep breath in, filled in my senses with memories and walked out with my head held high, to embrace the unknown newness with open arms and dignity.
+I then surveyed around, took a deep breath in, filled my senses with my fragrant memories and walked out with my head held high, to embrace the unknown newness with open arms and innate dignity.

 I lived again.